Show Jumper Sues Horse Sport Mogul Over Accident

 Bellissimo has litigated high-profile business tiffs and land-development disputes extensively in Palm Beach County court, often making local headlines.

-Tryon International Equestrian Center has not responded to a request for comment.
-Attorneys who represented
+Tryon International Equestrian Center and Bellissimo’s attorneys have not responded to a request for comment.